Skip to content

 red carpet

-In recent years, there has been a noticeable decrease in the viewership of these prestigious award shows.
-The ongoing debate regarding the lack of diversity among nominees and winners, and the changes enforced due to the pandemic, such as remote and pre-recorded shows, had a significant impact on their popularity.
+Post-2020, there was a noticeable decrease in the viewership of these prestigious award shows.
+The ongoing debate regarding the lack of diversity among nominees and winners and the changes enforced due to the pandemic, such as remote and pre-recorded shows, had a significant impact on their popularity.
+Also, recent trends show that the movie awards ceremonies have been recognizing smaller, independent films over mainstream blockbusters.
+While this shift highlights artistic achievements, it may not be quite as appealing with a broader audience.

 Produced using our API Conex, the full report is available to our TV PPM subscribers on the Lens platform.